^

 Many vitamins, zinc, essential fatty acids

-Rash on areas exposed to the sun
+Rash on sun-exposed areas

-Niacin (Pellagra)
+Niacin (pellagra)

 Vitamins C or K